LoonyLuna/automated-css-regression-testing/README.md

 Please feel free to adapt and re-use these slides, see LICENSE.

 To get started, clone this repository and then open reveal.js/index.html in your browser.

+NOTE: This Repo is a clone of https://github.com/michaellenahan/drupal-8-user-guide-translation